 - Yet, along with other Latin American countries Argentina also has a reputation for producing excellent soccer players, with Alfredo Di Stéfano, Diego Maradona and Lionel Messi as the most iconic examples.

 - There's also something unique about Argentine audiences.
 Their soccer supporters have a special name,hinchas, but whether it be a sport match or a musical concert they will always react with tremendous enthusiasm and great gratitude.
 They even sing entire songs (not just verses!) in the stadiums and change the lyrics into actual chants fit for the occasion.
 Even when their team is losing they will keep on singing.
 Other countries started copying this trend. *

 - Megadeth went to say that they always enjoyed playing in Argentina, because of the audience reception there.
 AC/DC recorded an entire DVD in the River Plate stadium, and Ramones were chased around in the streets of Buenos Aires by obsessive fans.
 The band even choose the country for their final concert.

 - There's a local proverb that says "Hinchada hay una sola: hinchada de Argentina, las demás no tienen bola".*

 - Apart from soccer icons Argentinia also had its fair share of other universally admired, yet controversial heroes, like Che Guevara and Evita Peron.

 - Argentine men will be seductive, yet melancholic cynics.

-- Argentine women have a reputation for being beautiful spicy women, an image mostly created by famous supermodels like Valeria Mazza and Carolina "Pampita" Ardoahín.
+- Argentine women have a reputation for being beautiful spicy women, an image mostly created by famous supermodels like Valeria Mazza (that is actually blond) and Carolina "Pampita" Ardoahín.

 - In Latin America Argentines in general have a reputation for being vain, arrogant, sarcastically cynic know-it-alls, who talk way too much.
 They fancy themselves some kind of European exiles in Latin America, who shouldn't be considered "Latinos" at all.